 Did you watch the entire video?
 If you want to see more of my soon-to-be patented (just kidding) upside-down trick, watch this one too!

-Another article that is also related to these ideas, if you want more reading is:
+Another article that is also related to these ideas, if you want more reading is How to Quickly Improve Your Images by Checking the Background

 As mentioned above I cover each of the tips in greater detail in the video and provide several more examples.
 But here are a few before and after image sets.